 An electric car can accelerate a lot more sharply than its petrol/diesel equivalent.
 This is because an electric car has full torque available from a standstill.
 The CVT gearing system (Continuously-Variable Transmission), by continually altering the relationship between engine speed and power transmitted to the wheels, a CVT can ensure that no more fuel/electric charge is used than is needed at any point.

 Braking in an electric car is also a lot quicker, because EV's have a regenerate braking system, which uses braking energy to recharge the battery.

 Just like conventional cars, Electric/Hybrid vehicles range varies per model and depends on driving style.
-The Nissan Leaf, for example, will travel between 90 and 110miles on a fully-charged battery.
-The Tesla Roadster however, can achieve up to 245 miles per charge.
+The Kia EV6, for example, will travel up to 328miles/527kms on a fully-charged battery.

 Hybrid vehicles, such as the Lexus CT200h, which uses a petrol engine in combination with an electric engine, can achieve up to 68.9mpg, however hybrid vehicles do not require charging as the petrol engine charges the battery.